Yes. Yes, they were.

 Following my earlier letter, I find that our announcer was at fault.
 The point raised on your letter is fully appreciated, and is one which the BBC is at pains to keep constantly in mind.
 It was unfortunately overlooked on this occasion, and a reminder on the subject is being given to announcers.
 I hope that your Committee will accept the BBC’s apology for this slip, which is sincerely regretted.

-And speaking of the BBC, here’s an even better contextual reference from one of their own broadcasters ten years earlier…
+Speaking of the BBC, don’t forget the beginning of this post was a contextual reference from one of their own broadcasters ten years before the Dambusters existed.

 Have you heard of Una Marson?